-Survivors dig by hand after Afghanistan quake killing 1,000
+Afghans bury dead, dig for survivors after quake kills 1,000

-GAYAN, Afghanistan (AP) — Survivors dug by hand Thursday through villages in eastern Afghanistan reduced to rubble by a powerful earthquake that killed at least 1,000 people, as the Taliban and the international community that fled their takeover struggled to aid the disaster’s victims.
+GAYAN, Afghanistan (AP) — Villagers rushed to bury the dead Thursday and dug by hand through the rubble of their homes in search of survivors of a powerful earthquake in eastern Afghanistan that killed at least 1,000 people.
+The Taliban and the international community that fled their takeover struggled to bring help to the disaster’s victims.

-In Paktika province’s hard-hit Gayan district, villagers stood atop the mud bricks that once was a home there.
-Others carefully walked through dirt alleyways, gripping onto damaged walls with exposed timber beams to make their way.
+Under a leaden sky in Paktika province, which was the epicenter of Wednesday’s magnitude 6 earthquake, men dug a line of graves in one village, as they tried to lay the dead to rest quickly in line with Muslim tradition.
+In one courtyard, bodies lay wrapped in plastic to protect them from the rains that are hampering relief efforts for the living.

 The quake was Afghanistan’s deadliest in two decades, and officials said the toll could rise.
-An estimated 1,500 others were reported injured, the state-run news agency said.
+An estimated 1,500 others were reported injured, the state-run Bakhtar News Agency said.

+“They don’t have anything to eat, they are wondering what they can have to eat, and it is also raining,” a Bakhtar reporter said in footage from the quake zone.
+“Their houses are destroyed.
+Please help them, don’t leave them alone.”

-The disaster inflicted by the 6 magnitude quake heaps more misery on a country where millions face increasing hunger and poverty and the health system has been crumbling since the Taliban retook power nearly 10 months ago amid the U.S. and NATO withdrawal.
+The disaster heaps more misery on a country where millions already faced increasing hunger and poverty and the health system has crumbled since the Taliban retook power nearly 10 months ago amid the U.S. and NATO withdrawal.
 The takeover led to a cutoff of vital international financing, and most of the world has shunned the Taliban government.

-How — and whether the Taliban allow — the world to offer aid remains in question as rescuers without heavy equipment dug through rubble with their bare hands.
+How the international humanitarian community, which has pulled back significant resources from the country, will be able to offer aid and whether the Taliban government will allow it to remain in question.
+In a rare move, the Taliban’s supreme leader, Haibatullah Akhundzadah, pleaded for help from the world Wednesday — but a U.N. official said the government had not requested that the world body mobilize international search-and-rescue teams or obtain equipment from neighboring countries.

 “We ask from the Islamic Emirate and the whole country to come forward and help us,” said a survivor who gave his name as Hakimullah.
 “We are with nothing and have nothing, not even a tent to live in.”

 The full extent of the destruction among the villages tucked in the mountains was slow in coming to light.
-The roads, which are rutted and difficult to travel in the best of circumstances, may have been badly damaged, and landslides from recent rains made access even more difficult.
+The roads, which are rutted and difficult to travel in the best of circumstances, may have been badly damaged in the quake, and landslides from recent rains have made some impassible.
+Though just 175 kilometers (110 miles) directly south of the capital, Kabul, some villages in hard-hit Gayan District took a full day’s drive to reach.

+Walls and roofs of dozens of homes in the district collapsed in the quake, and villagers said whole families were buried under the rubble.
+Associated Press journalists counted some 50 bodies in the area alone, as people laid out their dead in front of their houses and in their courtyards.

+Much of the rubble was too large for people to move with their hands or shovels.
+They said they hoped large excavators would make it out their remote homes.
+For now, there was only one bulldozer in the area.

-While modern buildings withstand magnitude 6 earthquakes elsewhere, Afghanistan’s mud-and-brick homes and landslide-prone mountains make such temblors even more dangerous.
+While modern buildings withstand magnitude 6 earthquakes elsewhere, Afghanistan’s mud-brick homes and landslide-prone mountains make such quakes more dangerous.
+Shallow earthquakes also tend to cause more damage, and experts put the depth of Wednesday’s at just 10 kilometers (6 miles).

-Rescuers rushed in by helicopter, but the relief effort could be hindered by the exodus of many international aid agencies from Afghanistan after the Taliban takeover last August.
+Rescuers rushed in by helicopter — and AP journalists also saw ambulances in the quake zone on Thursday — but wider relief effort could be hindered by the exodus of many international aid agencies from Afghanistan after the Taliban takeover last August.
 Moreover, most governments are wary of dealing directly with the Taliban.

-In a sign of the muddled workings between the Taliban and the rest of the world, the Taliban had not formally requested that the U.N. mobilize international search-and-rescue teams or obtain equipment from neighboring countries to supplement the few dozen ambulances and several helicopters sent in by Afghan authorities, said Ramiz Alakbarov, the U.N. deputy special representative to Afghanistan.

-Still, officials from multiple U.N. agencies said the Taliban were giving them full access to the area.
+Still, officials from several U.N. agencies said the Taliban were giving them full access to the area.

 Taliban spokesman Zabihullah Mujahid wrote on Twitter that eight trucks of food and other necessities from Pakistan arrived in Paktika.
 He also said Thursday that two planes of humanitarian aid from Iran and another from Qatar had arrived in the country.